 The Master Trust discloses all derivatives on the Statement of Net Assets of the Master Trust (Footnote 4) on a gross basis.
 All collateral amounts (pledged and received) for the individual types of derivatives are disclosed in the following notes.

-During the year ended December 31, 2014 and 2013, derivatives were used only in the defined benefit plans of the Master Trust.
+During the years ended December 31, 2015 and 2014, derivatives were used only in the defined benefit plans of the Master Trust.